JPapote/cybersecurity-labs/linux-privilege-escalation-lab.md

-# TryHackMe - Linux Privilege Escalation Lab
+# Linux Privilege Escalation Lab

 This lab focuses on privilege escalation techniques in Linux systems.